Shroud-email/shroud.email/README.md

 # 🥷 Shroud

 Shroud is an email privacy service.
+Protect your email address from spammers and creepy marketers by creating unlimited aliases that remove trackers and forward messages to your regular inbox.

 ## To do

 - [ ] Handle attachments
-- [ ] Limit number of aliases (5?)
-- [ ] Custom aliases (pro)
 - [ ] Simple spam checks before forwarding? (rspamd integration)
 - [ ] Remove trackers
-- [ ] Ensure randoms can't send emails
-- [ ] Ensure backscatter prevented
 - [ ] Replies
 - [ ] One-click blocking
 - [ ] Scheduling

 ## Contributing

+Shroud is built with Elixir and [Phoenix](https://www.phoenixframework.org/).
+Make sure you have Elixir and mix installed.

-To start your Phoenix server:
+To start the server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`